nprapps/anno-docs/README.md

 In this particular case we would not use the google app script side of this repo, since we are not going to need to be pulling a transcript periodically from an API, also we may want to generate the parsing locally and just sent the results to S3 to create a static version of the application.

 By default, this repo is configured to be used for a live event situation, but using `local_settings.py` to override configuration we can turn it into a more static approach.
 Here are the properties that you can change:
-* DEPLOY_TO_SERVERS: Turn it to `False` if you plan on deploying a static app
+* `DEPLOY_TO_SERVERS`: Turn it to `False` if you plan on deploying a static app
-* DEPLOY_STATIC_FACTCHECK: Turn it to `True` so that the fabric `deploy` command will also issue the parsing of the last transcript and add it to the deploy process to S3.
+* `DEPLOY_STATIC_FACTCHECK`: Turn it to `True` so that the fabric `deploy` command will also issue the parsing of the last transcript and add it to the deploy process to S3.
-* CURRENT_DEBATE: Bucket where you want to deploy the application
+* `CURRENT_DEBATE`: Bucket where you want to deploy the application
-* SEAMUS_ID: In npr.org we need this to generate a share.html page that our editors can use to send our readers to specific annotations through social media.
+* `SEAMUS_ID`: In npr.org we need this to generate a share.html page that our editors can use to send our readers to specific annotations through social media.